Japanese Language Program

 • Reading:

-• Read someone’s profile and understand the content
+• Read someone’s mails and emails and understand the purposes

 • Conversations: